juliosong/blog/_posts/2020-06-28-a-new-application-of-category-theory-in-linguistics-part-1.md

 ***

 Since this is the first step in a potentially long-term project, feedback from both linguists and mathematicians (or applied category theorists from other fields) is highly appreciated.
-If you are attending ACT2020, feel free to drop in the virtual poster session and find me in [this jitsi room](https://meet.jit.si/ACT2020-Song) for a chat (poster session date tbc).
+If you are attending ACT2020, feel free to drop in the virtual poster session and find me in [this jitsi room](https://meet.jit.si/ACT2020-Song) for a discussion (poster session date tbc).

 **A note on terminology:** What I call "grammatical type" here is more widely called "syntactic category" in linguistics.
 I am adopting the unusual term because "category" already has a different default meaning in the context of ACT2020.
 {: .notice}